cerner/fhir.cerner.com/content/millennium/r4/proprietary-codes-and-systems.md

 The MedicationRequest Resource supports proprietary systems for:

-* MedicationRequest.category is [Medication Request Category](#medication-request-category) for medication orders.
+* MedicationRequest.category is [Medication Request Category](#medication-request-category) for medication requests.

 ### List of Systems